 Rev. Chana to Speak at Congregation Beth Shalom, Friday, 6:30 pm.
 Rev. Chana will be the guest speaker at Congregation Beth Shalom during Shabbat worship this Friday, February 19, at 6:30 pm.
 She will be speaking on "Sanctuary and Service" in regard to Torah portion Trumah, Exodus, 25:1-27:19.
 If you would like to experience Jewish Shabbat worship, please email Rev. Chana for the link.

 Sunday, 9:00 - 9:45 am via Zoom

 The Lenten Series for Common Grounds will be based on Seven Words by Susan Robb.
 The book provides a hopeful and contemplative take on the cross during the weeks of Lent.

 The Lenten series will begin February 21 and end on March 21 with the following topics of presentation:

 Confirmation classes.
 Youth participating in Confirmation classes will meet on Sundays at 11:15 am.
 An information letter and a Zoom meeting link has been sent directly to parents later this week.

 Youth Formation (Grades 5 - 12), Sunday, 9:00 am.
 Our combined class, for youth not participating in Confirmation classes, will begin a Lenten Study: Lent is not Rocket Science by W. Nicholas Knisely.
 We will also fill in our Lent Madness brackets.
 Youth Leader Allie Wacker sends the Zoom link through Google Groups and Remind.

-Children's Programming.
-An animated Bible Story series, Friends and Heroes, will be shared through weekly email links directly to families, grandparents, or other caretakers of children in preschool through fourth grade to view at home.
-This is a very well done series that will engage children while sharing stories and values from the Bible.
-A discussion page will be part of the weekly curriculum.
+We continue with our animated Bible story series, Friends and Heroes, which is shared through weekly email links directly to families, grandparents, or other caretakers of children in preschool through fourth grade to view at home.
+A discussion page is part of the weekly curriculum.